Year 12 Applied Computing: Software Development Units 3 and 4

 Requirements

-You must have access to the Internet in order to access this course.
+You must have access to the Internet do this course.
 All your weekly learning activities and assessments will be submitted through VSV online.

 Things to think about

-The aim of this subject is to give you an insight into the business side of producing a software solution for a client.
+The aim of this subject is to give you an insight into the business side of producing a software solution for a user.

 Programming is just a small part of this subject, whilst the end of year exam focuses on your theoretical understanding of all aspects of software development.